Relaxed complete partitions: an error-correcting Bachet's problem: Classifying relaxed complete partitions

-In this section we describe all possible $(e,r)$-partitions of a given integer $m$ and the minimal such partitions amongst these.
-Much like the $r$-complete partitions they can be described in terms of lattice points in polyhedra.
-In fact, the defining hyperplanes for the polyhedra that cut out $(e,r)$-partitions arise from simply translating the defining hyperplanes (by a linear factor of $e$) that cut out the $(0,r)$-partitions.
-This can be seen from the following theorem.
+We begin with classifying the relaxed complete partitions as a collection of lattice points in polyhedra and describe the minimal such partitions amongst these.
+A novel feature of the classification is that the defining hyperplanes for the polyhedra that cut out the $(e,r)$-partitions arise from simply translating the defining hyperplanes of the $(0,r)$-partitions by a linear factor of $e$.
+In this section we call $\{ \sum_{j=0}^{n} \alpha_j \lambda_j : \alpha_j \in \{ 0,1,\ldots,r \} \}$ the {\em r-cover} of $\lambda_0+\lambda_1+\cdots+\lambda_n$.
+The following theorem the proof of which closely follows that of \cite{Par}.